eunice-ogboye/Electric-keke-frontend-/README.md

 # Eco-Ride

 # Description
 **Eco-Ride** is a powerful app, created with logistic initiative leveraging electric tri-cycles.
 It allows *users* be a part of a system that enables them to book rides or deliveries, either immediately or *Scheduling*.
-Also allows users to earn as a rider for **Eco-Ride**
+Additionally allows users to earn as a rider for **Eco-Ride**

 # Installation
 For Installation, use these steps: